The 10 Biggest DeFi Hacks In History (Updated List For 2024)

 The attack on Beanstalk exploited an emergency function that allowed proposals to be implemented within 24 hours with a 2/3 vote.
 Using flash loan attacks, the hacker acquired a significant number of BEAN governance tokens that allowed them to control 79% of the voting power.

 The voting power was then used to pass two proposals – Beanstalk proposals #18 and #19.
 The proposals transferred tokens from Beanstalk to both the attacker's address and also a Ukrainian donation address.
 Part of the sum sent to the attacker was then used to pay back the initial flash loan.
-Out of $182 million stolen, $76 million was kept by the attacker.
+Out of the $182 million stolen, $76 million was kept by the attacker.

 Beanstalk DeFi hack bounty